-All curriculum and instructional improvement activities at Centinela Valley Union High School District are aligned to the California State Content Standards and Frameworks.
+All curriculum and instructional improvement activities at Centinela Valley Union High School District are being aligned to the Common Core State Standards.
 Staff development is selected and identified based upon student assessment results, state content standards, and in-class observations.
-During the 2011-12 school year, the district offered two non-student professional development days; one day was devoted to districtwide instruction and supplementary workshops on a wide range of topics.
+During the 2013-14 school year, the district offered two non-student professional development days; one day was devoted to districtwide instruction and supplementary workshops on a wide range of topics.
 The second staff development day's activities were selected by each high school.

-2011-12 Districtwide Topics
+2013-14 Districtwide Topics